 The New Toy Story 4 Characters

-We know about three new characters so far:
+We know about seven new characters so far:

 Forky, voiced by Tony Hale.
 He’s not really a toy, but Bonnie likes to play with Forky, so he’s accepted by all of Andy’s old friends.